Writing Equations: Precipitation Reactions |

 (aq) for substances in aqueous solution

-- Molecular Equations
+- Molecular Equations:

-All reactants and products are written as if they are molecules
+All reactants and products are written as if they are molecules:

-- Ionic Equations
+- Ionic Equations:

-All reactants and products that are soluble are written as ions, only the precipitate is written as if it were a molecule
+All reactants and products that are soluble are written as ions, only the precipitate is written as if it were a molecule:

-- Net Ionic Equations
+- Net Ionic Equations:

-Only the reactants and product taking part in the reaction are written in the equation, the reactants as ions, the product as a molecule.
-Spectator ions are not included in the equation
+Only the reactants and product taking part in the formation of the precipitate are written in the equation, the reactants as ions, the product as a molecule.

 |